oishikg/undirected_graphs_in_C/README.md

     - `* *` : Holds edge data, i.e., the references to the adjacent nodes of a
       	  given node.
 This is only contained in the ^ ^ environment.

  Examples of exported graphs may be found in the zip folder that contains the executable and the C files.

+## Getting Started

+### Prerequisites

+Any `C` compiler.
+I used Ubuntu's preinstalled `gcc`.

+### Installing

+- Pass the `C` compiler the `midterm_oishik.c` file to build the executable file.
+- Run the executable to start user-interface loop.

+## Running the tests

+See `tests` for sample `.xml` files which encode the graphs.
+These file paths may be passed to the user loop on prompting for testing.

+## Built With

+Is this required?

+## Authors

+* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## Compiling and running
+## License

-- This project already has an executable, conveniently name `graphs`.
-Run it by CD-ing into the directory that you unzip, and run it by returning `./graphs` to the command line.
-- If you would like to clean the file, and/or recompile it, we have a make file as well.
-Simply enter `make clean` followed by `make` to obtain the executable (of the above name).
-- The files in the folder that you unzip are as follows:
-      (i) `midterm_oishik.c` : The main file containing the program.
-      (ii) `midterm_oishik.h` : The header file for (i).
-      (iii) `Makefile` : The make file with all the compilation flags required by the assignment (and a GDB flag for debugging).
-      (iv) `midterm_oishik.o` : The object file for the program.
-Remove this file using the 'make clean' command before recompiling.
-      (v) `*.xml` : All the .xml files are sample of exported graphs.
-To see them working, choose option 14 when the program runs, and enter the name of the file WITH THE EXTENSION, and WITHOUT the PATH.
+Is this required?

-## Acknowledgement
+## Acknowledgments

 This project was undertaken as part of Yale-NUS College's AY2017-18 fall semester POSIX course (YSC 3217) run by professor Simon Perrault.